flinksoft/senior-front-end-code-test/README.md

-# Codetest

-> AlphaFX Tech Test

-In this repo, you will find all the tools you need to create a working Node.js app with Vue.js.
+# Alpha FX Senior Front End Test

 ## The exercise

 We would like you to get the data from the API and present it in the page/s as well as save data to the API.
-Some extra functionality like filtering of the data or developing the UX/UI would be really nice to see.
+Imagine you are creating an application for production - the UX/UI must look professional and clean.

 The content is based on football teams and each team has a few games and teams linked to them.
 This is meant to be a bit of fun to demonstrate what you know (or can learn) about the technologies we have asked for.
 There is no right or wrong answer, apart from using jQuery :wink: